jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 ### Recommendation

-It is still to be determined to what extent we need to work on modeling networks and devices in the architecture.
-Is this outside the scope of architecture?
+Even though baselining is essential in identifying potential areas of improvement and tracking progress, it is still to be determined to what extent we need to work on modeling networks and devices in the architecture.

 ## Dynamic Scaling {#dynscale}